-There was a nice rented house in and around the Charleston suburbs with her own room; a heated waterbed; and walls covered with Duran Duran, George Michael, Whitney, Madonna, Janet, Michael, and Prince posters; cable TV and lots of new movies and TV shows: privileges and luxuries—if you could call them that—they never had when her dad was alive.
+There was a nice rented house in and around the Charleston suburbs with her own room; a heated waterbed with silver satin sheets; and walls covered with Duran Duran, George Michael, Whitney, Madonna, Janet, Michael, and Prince posters from the copious amounts of teen magazines she consumed regularly; cable TV and lots of new movies like Poltergeist, Rock III, WarGames, The Outsiders, Valley Girl, Flashdance, etc—privileges and luxuries—if you could call them that—they never had when her dad was alive.

 That money didn’t last long.

 They ended up going north before the school year ended.
 The routine drop-offs started after her dad died when she was twelve and continued till her junior year in high school.
 Ten schools in five years was quite an accomplishment for a non-military brat.

 Jay shuddered to think what would’ve happened if they didn’t have her dad’s meager social security checks or family to house them.